 PASS Materials and Resources

-PASS sets consist of videos, manuals, handouts, and transparencies.
-The resources include sample curriculum units, assessments, and videotaped instruction.
+PASS sets consist of DVDs, manuals, handouts, and transparencies.
+The resources include sample curriculum units, assessments, and instructional videos.
 In the interactive sessions of PASS workshops and seminars, participants compare their evaluations of these resources with the evaluations by the writers of the manuals.